LeoIta/Angular/src/documentation/forms.md

 ### TS - Array of controls

-Sometimes you need to give possibility to add an array of values, e.g. list of certifications.
+Sometimes you need to give possibility to add an array of values, e.g. list of languages.

-In order to allow user to insert one or more value, you need to use the `formArray`, that are array of controls.
+In order to allow user to insert one or more values, you need to use the `formArray`, that is an array of controls.

 ```
     this.myForm = new FormGroup({